meeshkan/hmt/docs/RECORD.md

 ## Next up: Building with HMT

-After you've recorded your API traffic with `hmt record`, you can use that data to to build an OpenAPI specification via the HMT CLI.
+After you've recorded your API traffic with `hmt record`, you can use that data to build an OpenAPI specification via the HMT CLI.

 To learn how, visit our [building documentation](./BUILD.md).